renovatebot/renovate/lib/manager/gradle-lite/readme.md

   - In `gradle.properties`: `springBoot=2.5.1`
   - In `build.gradle`: `"org.springframework.boot:spring-boot-starter-web:$springBoot"`

-Variables defined in other custom locations are not currently supported.
+Variables defined in other custom locations are not supported.

 See the [Gradle documentation](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties) for details on defining variables.